hneemann/yagi/README.md

 ## Create Wrappers

-If you don't like the code bloat that comes with the generation of such complete typed copys of the original code you can also create a template implementation of a wrapper for the original type.
+If you want to avoid the code bloat that comes with the generation of such complete typed copies of the original code you can also create a template implementation of a wrapper for the original type.
 Then you only have to create typed wrappers.
 Imagine you have written a very complex implementation of a list which consists of a large amount of code.
 This list (`largecode.List`) uses the empty interface to store the list items.